mnitchev/eirini-release/README.md

 In IBM Kubernetes Service, it is recommended to use storage block storage class.
 See more how to enable it in [IBM Cloud documentation](https://console.bluemix.net/docs/containers/cs_storage_block.html#block_storage)

 Additional details about deploying Eirini can be found in the `contrib` folder.

-### Certificates

-Eirini generates certificates for all your internal services to work.
-However, Containerd requires trusted certificate.
-You can manually change the certificate that is used by modifying `private-registry-cert` secret in your `scf` namespace and restarting bits pod.

-#### IBMCloud Kubernetes Service (IKS)

-IKS provides ingress with signed certificate.
-The certificate is stored in a secret in `default` namespace and has the same name as your cluster.

 It is recommended to deploy Eirini with ingress and use that certificate in IKS.

 ### Service Account